squito/squito.github.com/_posts/2013-06-19-profiling-bytebuffers.md

 on that below.

 In the end I ran tests for both ints & floats.
 The final benchmarks are summarized in these graphs.
 I'll explain the benchmarks for floats in more, but the same applies to both cases.
+Again, from here out, I'm only talking about reading floats from normal, on-heap byte buffers.

 <img src="../../images/int_sum_profile.jpg"/>